 Third, students move to the corner that represents an answer that they think is correct or the corner describing their comfort.

 Basically, you can use this strategy any way to have students make a choice.
-I often forget about using it, but I need to add it back into my repertoire rotation.
 Do you use 4 Corners in your classroom?
 I’d love to hear some other ideas in the comments.

 Sign up for my newsletter!